 Each NERFC itinerary must:

 NERFC expects fellows to visit all the repositories they list in their proposals for the length of time they specify.
 The Consortium’s policy is to ensure that each member with collections hosts fellows every year.
 An applicant’s proposed itinerary may be a factor in the decision whether to award a fellowship.
 In keeping with NERFC’s regional interests, the Consortium may also favor applications that draw on institutions from more than one metropolitan area.
-Grants in the upcoming cycle are for the year June 1, 2020–May 31, 2021.

 The majority of the Boston Public Library’s Special Collections departments are unable to host researchers until 2021 due to a major building renovation, which includes the special collections reading room.
 Fellowship applicants are still welcome at the Leventhal Map & Education Center at the Boston Public Library.
 Applicants for 2020–2021 planning to work at the BPL should ensure that the collections they wish to access are located at the Leventhal Map Center and not housed in other departments.